achab/linkedin-scraper/README.md

-## Scrapper bot to retrive data about your LinkedIn contacts
+## Scrapper bot to retrieve data about your LinkedIn contacts

 **Example:**
 ```python